Kim visits North Korea flood zone, orders shelter, food aid

 North Korea often suffers heavy damage from summer rains due to poor drainage, deforestation and dilapidated infrastructure.
 North Hwanghae province is a main agricultural region in North Korea.

 Friday’s KCNA dispatch didn’t mention possible flood-related damages in other parts of North Korea.

-Kim’s visit to the town could be seen an effort to bolster an image of a leader caring about public livelihoods at a time when the North’s economic woes are believed to have worsened due to the coronavirus pandemic that forced it to close its border with China, its biggest trading partner, in January.
-Extensive flooding would add to the North’s economic troubles.
+It also didn’t say when Kim’s visit was made.

+In Seoul, Unification Ministry spokeswoman Cho Hyesil told reporters that South Korea maintains its policy to push for humanitarian cooperation with North Korea on issues that are not political such as natural disasters.
+She said South Korea is monitoring flood damages in North Korea but didn’t say whether South Korea would offer aid to the North.

+Relations between the Koreas remain strained amid a protracted deadlock in a U.S.-led diplomacy aimed at convincing North Korea to abandon its nuclear program in return for economic and political benefits.